ALagoni97/blog-projects/graphql-backend-prisma/README.md

 You can add it to the root query or to specific fields like the `user.unreadMessages` field.
 You can read more about it [here](https://www.apollographql.com/docs/apollo-server/schema/directives/).

+I hope you gained something from this article and learned something about Prisma, Apollo and GraphQL!